telerik/kendo-ui-core/docs/AngularJS/introduction.md

 #### Get AngularJS Scope Attached to Pop-Up Window

-The available workaround is to use the [`appendTo`](http://docs.telerik.com/kendo-ui/api/javascript/ui/window#configuration-appendTo) option to append the window to another HTML element which is part of the angular application and scope or initialize the AngularJS application on the body.
-The first approach is shown below and it demonstrates how to find the window or popup element and get the scope from it.
+The available workaround is either:

+* To use the [`appendTo`](http://docs.telerik.com/kendo-ui/api/javascript/ui/window#configuration-appendTo) option to append the window to another HTML element which is part of the Angular application and scope, or
+* To initialize the AngularJS application on the body.

+The following example demonstrates the first approach and it shows how to find the window or popup element and get the scope from it.

 ###### Example